Rohan Dennis: 2024 legal proceedings

 On 31 December 2023, Dennis was arrested and charged with causing death by dangerous driving, driving without due care, and endangering life, after he had allegedly fatally injured Hoskins while driving a ute in the Adelaide suburb of Medindie.
 He was released on bail, and appeared in the Adelaide Magistrates Court, in March 2024.
 His bail was later extended to August 2024, when he was charged with causing death by dangerous driving and driving without due care.

 Dennis pleaded guilty in December 2024 to an aggravated charge of creating a likelihood of harm.
 Prosecutors dropped the more serious charges of dangerous driving causing death and aggravated driving without due care, acknowledging that Dennis acted recklessly but without intent to harm his wife.
 The offence is classed as aggravated because he and the victim were in a relationship.
 On 24 January, the guilty plea was entered formally at a District Court arraignment.
 The charge carries a maximum penalty of seven years' imprisonment and a five-year licence suspension.
 Sentencing was deferred until sentencing submissions and victim impact statements were heard.
 On 14 May 2025, Dennis was sentenced to 17 months in prison with a non-parole period of ten months; however, the judge suspended the sentence on a two-year good-behaviour bond, as Dennis is the sole carer of the couple's two children.
 Judge Ian Press emphasised that Dennis was not criminally responsible for causing his wife's death, but his conviction related to driving up to 75 m while Hoskins was clinging to the bonnet of his car.
 He was also suspended from driving for 5 years.

+2026 controversies

+In March 2025, Dennis became the subject of criticism for his social media post depicting a Porsche car which he described as an "absolute weapon".
+The South Australian Victims' Rights Commissioner described the post as "deeply offensive".

+Appearing in court in May 2025, Dennis pleaded guilty to an aggravated charge of creating likelihood of harm.
+He was given a 17-month prison sentence, suspended with a two-year good behaviour bond, and banned from driving for five years.
+He did not apologise and continued to engage in a public argument with news outlets reporting on his social media activity.

+On 11 June 2026, it was revealed that that Dennis had been apprehended by South Australian police after being observed driving while disqualified, with two children as passengers.
+His vehicle was impounded for 28 days and he was summonsed to appear in court at a later date.
+On 17 July 2026, Dennis pleaded guilty to driving whilst disqualified, and was scheduled to appear in the District Court in September, to answer the driving charge, as well as his breach of the good behaviour bond imposed after his 2025 court appearance.